Have Diabetes? Here’s One of the Most Important Things You Can Do

 An apple a day

-“It can be really hard to make lifestyle changes or take medication when you don’t have symptoms,” said Karen Coderre, the director of pharmacy clinical management and quality at Blue Cross and Blue Shield of North Carolina (Blue Cross NC).
+“It can be really hard to make lifestyle changes or take medication when you don’t have symptoms,” said Karen Coderre, former director of pharmacy clinical management and quality at Blue Cross and Blue Shield of North Carolina (Blue Cross NC).

 By learning to control blood sugars, people with diabetes can greatly reduce their risk of developing complications.